 2) On-camera drills

 On-camera interview drills comprise the most important element of any media training session.
 Even if training participants are anticipating print/blog interviews exclusively, the video camera is a vital tool in capturing the interview drills and accurately revealing strengths and challenges.
-Repeated drills allow each participant to address shortcomings and make improvement from one round to the next.
+Repeated drills allow each participant to address shortcomings, sharpen messaging, and make improvement from one round to the next.
+Drills are challenging but never artificially so.
+We don’t need to scare clients in order to convince them that media training is important.

 3) Follow-up support